rhel-labs/learn-katacoda/podman-deploy/step5.md

 2b2571efec6f  localhost/rhel8-httpd:latest  /usr/sbin/httpd -...
 9 minutes ago  Exited (0) 50 seconds ago  127.0.0.1:8081->80/tcp  priceless_mahavira
 </pre>

-Also, if you access the __Web Service__ tab in the lab interface, it will now report unable to connect; as the container offering the Apache web server is no longer available.
+Also, if you access the __Container Service__ tab in the lab interface, it will now report unable to connect; as the container offering the Apache web server is no longer available.